Tourism in Hong Kong: New Territories

+Retail

+Because Hong Kong benefits from favorable taxation rules, it is a favored location for tourists from elsewhere in China to purchase luxury goods like cosmetics, jewelry, and designer fashion goods.

 Tourism events

-Hong Kong has a number a events throughout the year that are aimed at attracting visitors.
+Hong Kong has a number of events throughout the year that are aimed at attracting visitors.
 The authority claims that Hong Kong is an Events Capital of Asia.

 International Chinese New Year Night Parade

 First organised in 1996, the International Chinese New Year Night Parade is one of the most important celebratory events during Chinese New Year in Hong Kong.
 Originally it was held during day time on Hong Kong Island, and from 2004 onward the event has been held during night time in Tsim Sha Tsui.

 Apart from the decorated floats, the parade also features local and international performance groups.

 The 2018 parade attracted over 150,000 spectators, half of them were visitors.

 Accessing Hong Kong

 To facilitate entry of visitors, various measures were introduced in 2002.
-The quota of the Hong Kong Tour Group Scheme of Mainland visitors has been abolished since January 2002.
-The number of Mainland travel agents authorized to organize such tours has also increased significantly.
+The quota of the Hong Kong Tour Group Scheme of mainland visitors has been abolished since January 2002.
+The number of mainland travel agents authorized to organize such tours has also increased significantly.
 Nationals from some 170 countries can visit Hong Kong visa free for period from seven days to 180 days.
 The Individual Visit Scheme (IVS) was introduced on 28 July 2003.
 The Scheme has been gradually extended and now covers Guangdong province, Shanghai, Beijing, Chongqing, Tianjin and nine cities in Fujian, Jiangsu and Zhejiang.
-In 2006, over 6.6 million Mainland citizens traveled to Hong Kong under the IVS, which is 20.2% more than 2005.
+In 2006, over 6.6 million mainland citizens traveled to Hong Kong under the IVS, which is 20.2% more than 2005.